 Brexit.
 A fluctuating demand for your products.
 New laws.
 Changes in technology.
 Changes in human resources.
 New equipment.
 A shift in demand for skills.

 We live in an age where change of one kind or another is inevitable.
+But, by following a few simple steps, you can quickly become a leader in managing organisational change.

 - Understand why change is needed - Be clear about why change is necessary and desirable.
 What are the drivers pushing you towards change?
 They may be internal or external to your organisation.
 What are the opportunities and threats?
 This first step is fundamental and underpins the entire change process.